Audrey Meadows: Career outside The Honeymooners

 Meadows appeared in a 1960 episode of Alfred Hitchcock Presents titled "Mrs. Bixby and the Colonel's Coat", one of the 17 episodes in the 10-year series directed by Hitchcock, and a rare light-hearted one.

 She appeared in feature films and on Dean Martin's television variety shows and celebrity roasts.
 She starred in an episode of Wagon Train in the episode's titled role of Nancy Palmer.
 Years later, Meadows played Ted Knight's mother-in-law in Too Close for Comfort (1982–1985).
+In real life, Meadows was only 1 year older than Knight.

 She guest-starred on The Red Skelton Show, made an appearance in an episode of Murder, She Wrote ("If the Frame Fits"), and made an appearance in an episode of The Simpsons ("Old Money"), wherein she voiced the role of Bea Simmons, Grampa Simpson's girlfriend.
 During the second year of her second retirement, she returned to television in 1988 on CBS Summer Playhouse.
 Her last work was an appearance on Dave's World, in which she played the mother of Kenny (Shadoe Stevens).

 In total, Meadows earned four Primetime Emmy nominations for her television work, winning one for The Jackie Gleason Show.